 - We request discovery of relevant documents which must be supplied before the hearing date.
 This request includes:

 - Copies of any video or photos intended to be used at the hearing

 - We hold the officer to his/her duty to file a ticket in a timely manner.
 Tickets must be filed within five days of the infraction.

 - We look for errors on the tickets themselves.
 The traffic ticket must have all the appropriate information such as the make, model, and year of your car – along with the statutory reference to the specific traffic violation.
 The ticket must also include your driver’s license number and other relevant information.
 If the mistakes on the ticket prejudice your case, the charges may be dismissed.

 Contact Philbrook Law Office for help with traffic violations in Washington or Oregon

-We represent drivers in Vancouver, Battle Ground, Portland, and throughout Washington and Oregon State who are charged with moving or non-moving traffic violations.
+We represent drivers in Vancouver, Battle Ground, Portland, and throughout Washington and Oregon, who are charged with moving or non-moving traffic violations.
 We also fight for drivers from out of state who receive a ticket while driving on our local roads.
-At Philbrook Law Office, we fight aggressively to have tickets dismissed or the ticket reduce to a less serious offense.
+At Philbrook Law Office, our traffic attorneys fight aggressively to have tickets dismissed or the ticket reduce to a less serious offense.
 To schedule a consultation, please call 360-695-3309 or fill out our contact form.